Caribbean Liveaboard Diving

 - Dive into the premier coral reefs of Cuba’s Jardines de la Reina

 - Explore volcanic islands and beautiful dive sites at Saba & St. Kitts

 - Visit St. Maarten’s shark diving mecca, Big Mamas Reef

 - Enjoy sheer coral walls plunging to 2000 meters at Turks & Caicos

 - Sail turquoise waters and explore the best wrecks of the Virgin Islands

 Tips for Travellers

-There are Caribbean liveaboard safaris available all year, making it an ideal destination to visit.
+Caribbean liveaboard safaris are available all year, making it an ideal destination.
 English is the first or second language on most Caribbean islands.
 Spanish is the main language of Cuba, but English is spoken in tourist areas.